-As a major winter storm hits the country, dumping snow and bringing a brutal deep freeze to the Midwest and East Coast, here are the answers to some of your most common questions about winter storms from ABC News meteorologists Max Golembo and Sam Wnek.
+As a nor'easter slams the Northeast on Monday, dumping snow along the region's major roadways during the post-Thanksgiving rush, here are the answers to some of your most common questions about winter storms from ABC News meteorologists Max Golembo and Sam Wnek.

 This article was first published in 2018.